 We can purchase electricity on behalf of RUs which use it to power their electrified train services.
 RUs pay the Traction Electricity Charge to cover the costs of traction electricity.
-The level of the charge is dependent on the price of electricity, the amount of electricity consumed (this may be calculated by way of modelled consumption rates (kWh per trainmile/KGTM for passenger/freight RUs respectively) or metered kWh consumption), transmission losses and the electrified train miles operated for electric multiple units/locomotive-hauled services respectively (when calculated by way of modelled consumption rates).
+The level of the charge is dependent on the price of electricity, the amount of electricity consumed (this may be calculated by way of modelled kWh consumption rates or metered kWh consumption), transmission losses and the electrified train miles operated for electric multiple units/locomotive-hauled services respectively (when calculated by way of modelled consumption rates).

-RUs (passenger and freight) are able to choose their strategy for the procurement (including the option to lock tariffs) via our contract with its electricity supplier.
+RUs (passenger and freight) can choose their strategy for the procurement of electricity (including the option to lock tariffs) via our contract with the relevant electricity supplier.